 A central aspect of the Residency Training Program is the core curriculum.
-Courses are held on a daily basis throughout the PGY 2 and PGY 3 years, and three days a week in the PGY 4 year.
+Courses are held weekly for PGY1s as they rotate through their psychiatry rotations.
+Residents have class daily during the PGY2 and PGY3 years, and two days a week in the PGY4 year.
 These courses are integrated with the residents' clinical activities and are sequenced to correspond to the growth of clinical skills.
 Didactic courses provide the scientific and conceptual basis for practice, as well as a time to consider complex treatment issues away from the pressure of immediate clinical decision making.

 In addition to these courses, there are many didactic sessions that are held on a specific teaching service, attended only by residents while they are on that service.
 For example there is a course on the cognitive therapy of eating disorders offered to residents while they rotate on the inpatient unit where bulimic and anorexic patients are hospitalized.
-Similarly, PGY 1 residents attend unit-based courses while doing psychiatry rotations.
-Finally, there are some special seminars held for all residents, and these are described at the end of this section.
+Similarly, PGY1 residents attend unit-based courses while doing psychiatry rotations.
+Finally, there are some special seminars held for all residents throughout the year.

 Chemical Dependency - Dr. Frances Levin - 5 sessions - The common features of chemical dependency are described including the development of chemical dependency, its diagnosis and treatment.
 Specific issues for the treatment of alcohol, cocaine, opiate and other drug abuse and dependence are discussed, as well as the neurological underpinnings of addiction in brain reward mechanisms.

-Child Psychopathology - Dr. Rachel Zuckerbrot - 8 sessions - This is a review of the major emotional, behavioral, and developmental disturbances of childhood and adolescence, including mood and anxiety disorders, attention deficit disorder and conduct disorder.
+Child Psychopathology - Dr. Oliver Stroeh - 8 sessions - This is a review of the major emotional, behavioral, and developmental disturbances of childhood and adolescence, including mood and anxiety disorders, attention deficit disorder and conduct disorder.

 College Mental Health Practice - Dr. Richard Eichler - 1 session - This course focuses on college mental health services with an emphasis on the developmental and contextual issues unique to treating adolescents and young adults in a short term outpatient setting.
 The course includes coverage of such topics as the complexities of residence life, separation from parents, and the usual late adolescent ambivalence about treatment.